 Knowledge Statements for Illustration Actuaries Certifying Illustrated Scales in Conformance with Model 582

 These knowledge statements would apply to Illustration Actuaries submitting a certification that the illustrated scales of non-guaranteed elements (NGEs) meet the requirements of the Life Insurance Illustrations Model Regulation (Model 582).

+As a best practice, the Illustration Actuary is encouraged to keep records of the relevant knowledge statements and how they have met these knowledge statements.

+This is intended to be a living document, that may be updated as new products and features are introduced.

 Model 582 requires the Board of Directors of each insurance company to appoint at least one Illustration Actuary, sets forth basic qualifications, and requires certain certifications and disclosures be provided to state regulators.
 These include requirements that the Illustration Actuary shall:

 Certify that the disciplined current scale used in illustrations is in conformity with the Actuarial Standard of Practice (ASOP) for Compliance with the NAIC Model Regulation on Life Insurance Illustrations promulgated by the Actuarial Standards Board (ASB), and that the illustrated scales used in insurer-authorized illustrations meet the requirements of this regulation.